jeffreyan11/laser-chess-engine/README.md

 ### Engine Personality
 - Strong in complex tactical lines (even more so than most other engines at this level)
 - Strong in ultra-bullet, scales poorly with time
-- Extremely poor endgame play (there is little to no endgame code)
+- Poor endgame play (there is little to no endgame code)
-- Overextends pawns

 ### Implementation Details
 - Fancy magic bitboards for a 5 to 6 sec PERFT 6.
 - Evaluation with piece square tables, basic king safety, isolated/doubled/passed pawns, and mobility
 - A transposition table with Zobrist hashing, a two bucket system, and 16 MB default size
+- An evaluation cache
 - Fail-hard principal variation search
   - Adaptive null move pruning
   - Late move reduction